NUS CRiHSP

 Chronic inflammatory skin diseases, such as psoriasis and eczema, put a massive strain on patient mental health and have a significant adverse effect on their quality of life.
 While the importance of psychotherapeutic interventions for dermatology patients has been increasingly recognised, there is still a large treatment gap and lack of access to mental healthcare for these patients.

-This Randomised Controlled Trial (RCT) aims to test the effectiveness of an app designed to help patients manage the symptom burden associated with their dermatological conditions.
+The multidisciplinary team comprising dermatologists, psychatrists, psychologists and behavioural science experts from NUH and NUS have developed a psycho-behavioural intervention deployed via a mobile app.
+This has been pilot tested in 2025 and will be tested on a larger scale in a Randomised Controlled Trial (RCT) aims to test the effectiveness of an app designed to help patients manage the symptom burden associated with their dermatological conditions.

 Development and Pilot Implementation of an Electronic Patient Reported Outcome Measure (ePROM) system to Guide Clinical Decision Making and Improve Efficiency of Consult